preludeorg/operator-support/README.md

 1. Using the filter at the top-left, select any available chain.
 2. Click the edit icon to view the procedures within the selected chain.
 3. Click deploy.
 This will send the chain to all agents in your "home" range, which is just your local ThirdEye agent right now.
-4. Within a few seconds you should see links start streaming into your agent's dashboard.
-Click on any row to see the link's properties.
+4. Within a few seconds you should see links starting to stream into your agent's dashboard.
+Click on any row to view the link's properties.

 ![alt text](images/deploy.png)

 ### Deploy an agent (remote)

-> Operator acts as a server for remote agents (not on localhost) to send in links.
+> Operator acts as a server for remote agents (not on localhost) to send links.
 By default, Operator serves on localhost only.

 1. Change Operator's IP address from localhost to your computer's local IP address.
 You can make this change by clicking into the network settings (wireless icon).
 Doing so will allow other computers's on your network to reach Operator's listening posts at ports 2323 (TCP), 4545 (UDP) and 3391 (HTTP).
 2. Download a copy of the Pneuma agent by clicking on the agent icon from the operate section.
 [Pneuma](https://github.com/preludeorg/pneuma) is Prelude's default open-source agent.
 3. (optional) Copy Pnuema to any other computer with internet access.
 4. (optional) If you did the step above you'll need to ensure Operator can receive links from agents over the internet.
 You can do this by clicking into the [Connect section](https://www.youtube.com/watch?v=St1GvE40-9Q) and deploying a redirector.
-5. Start Pneuma like this, replacing LOCAL.IP with the IP address from step 1: ```./pneuma-darwin -name boogeyma -range red -address LOCAL.IP:2323```.
+5. Start Pneuma like this, replacing IP with either the IP address from step 1 or your redirector's hostname from step 4: ```./pneuma-darwin -name boogeyman -range red -address IP:2323```.
-6. Inside Operator, click the "ranges" drop down.
+6. Inside Operator click the "ranges" drop down.
 You should see a new "red" range.
-Select it and you should see your new agent, named boogeyman.
+Select it and you should see your new agent.
-7. Deploy any change against your new agent.
+7. Deploy any chain against your new agent.

 ![alt text](images/download.png)